Yalova Peninsula massacres: Population

 The peninsula's population before World War I included an ethnically diverse population including Muslims, Greeks and Armenians.
 Many Muslim refugees had settled in this area during the 19th-century founding their own villages.
 The Kaza of Orhangazi had a majority of Armenians, with a minority of Muslims (34%).
 The kaza of Yalova had also a minority of Muslims in 1914 (36%), with Christians being also in majority (Greeks and Armenians).
 The Kaza of Gemlik was 57% Muslim but the town of Gemlik was almost entirely (90%) Greek by the time of the war.
 Gemlik was surrounded by Greek, Armenian and Muslim Turkish villages.
-Most of the Armenians in the region were deported during the Armenian genocide their villages burned, only a small part, several thousand survivors returned, some 2.000 were present at Gemlik in 1921.
+Most of the Armenians in the region were deported during the Armenian genocide and their villages burned.
+Only a small part, some 2,000, were present at Gemlik in 1921.
 In 1921 there were 3,500 Greek refugees in Gemlik, mostly from areas around Iznik where they had been subject to Turkish atrocities.